Benedita da Silva: Political career

 Benedita da Silva's journey to political leadership alone is enough to make a statement regarding her character and determination.
 Da Silva's biography, "Benedita da Silva: An Afro-Brazilian woman's story of politics and love", tells, through a collection of interviews, of her hardships and successes while conveying her message to members of her audience.
 Through the novel, da Silva is able to impact its readers while also bringing to light the many issues that a prominent in Brazil, particularly in the Brazilian Favelas.
 She exposes prominent and controversial issues such as abortion, poverty, rape and sexual abuse, and inequality that plagued her personally.

 Da Silva's background and personal reputation as “three times a minority” (black, poor, and woman), she says gives her a perspective into the lives of her electorate.
 Her struggles and ethnicity make her relatable to the citizens in which she has leadership over.
 This type of advantage makes for a more insightful, diverse, and conscientious political leader.

 She is a devout Pentecostal and draws much of her ideology from the progressive wing of the Pentecostal movement in Brazil.
 She describes herself as a "PTcostal."

+Awards and recognitions

+Throughout her career in politics and social activism, Benedita da Silva has received numerous awards and recognitions for her contributions to social justice, human rights, and cultural diversity.
+Here are some of the most notable honors and awards she has received:

+UNICEF Award - In 1988, Benedita da Silva received an award from the United Nations Children's Fund (UNICEF) for her work promoting children's rights and welfare.